-The Letter to the Hebrews The second lesson the four oldest existing manuscripts of the New Testament teach us is that the letter to the Hebrews is treated as a letter of Paul.
-It has its place right in the middle of the collection, following 2 Thessalonians and preceding 1 Timothy.
-Even though the exact place of Hebrews varies in later Greek manuscripts, this letter is always copied as one of the letters of Paul; it is not situated as one of the general letters.
-The reason why my German students have such a hard time with identifying the right number and sequence of the letters of Paul is that most of them grew up with the translation made by Martin Luther.
-Martin Luther, like many learned Christians from the second century onward, did not think that Paul was the author of Hebrews.
-Translating the text, he rearranged the order of the New Testament letters, moving Hebrews, James and Jude to the end, preceding Rev. This does not represent the order of any extant Greek manuscript.
+The Letter to the Hebrews

+The second thing we learn from the four oldest existing manuscripts of the New Testament is that the letter to the Hebrews is treated as a letter of Paul.
+It has its place directly in the middle of the collection, following 2 Thessalonians and preceding 1 Timothy.
+Although the exact place of Hebrews varies in later Greek manuscripts, this letter is always copied as one of the letters of Paul; it is not situated as one of the general letters.

+The reason why my German students have such a hard time identifying the right number and sequence of the letters of Paul is that most of them grew up with the translation made by Martin Luther.
+Luther, like many learned Christians from the second century onward, did not think that Paul was the author of Hebrews.
+Translating the text, he rearranged the order of the New Testament letters, moving Hebrews, James, and Jude to the end, preceding Revelation.
+This does not represent the order of any extant Greek manuscript.

 Most English translations and the bulk of Greek manuscripts from the eighth century on present Hebrews at the end of the letters of Paul, following Philemon.
 This was the normal sequence of the Authorized Byzantine Version.
 The first printed edition of the Greek New Testament was prepared by Erasmus of Rotterdam and published in 1516.
-He used only late Byzantine manuscripts of the twelfth and thirteenth century to produce the text.
-From this edition the sequence of the letters was passed on to most of the following printed editions and still is the order of today's leading editions of the Greek New Testament, consequently influencing practically all translations of the New Testament.
+He used only late Byzantine manuscripts of the twelfth and thirteenth centuries to produce the text.
+From this edition the sequence of the letters was passed on to most of the following printed editions; it remains the order of today's leading editions of the Greek New Testament (and consequently influences almost all translations of the New Testament).
 This order, however, does not represent the arrangement of the letters of Paul in the four oldest manuscripts of the Bible.

 Manuscripts Containing Only the Letters of Paul

 Not all of the manuscripts containing the letters of Paul present the whole New Testament.
-Actually fewer than eight percent of all known manuscripts do.
+Actually fewer than 8 percent of all known manuscripts do.
 In most cases the letters of Paul were bound together with Acts and the general letters.
-And very often they were written in a separate copy containing no other New Testament writings.
-The following table gives you the exact data.
-Number and Contents of Greek Manuscripts of the Letters of Paul.
+And very often they were written in a separate copy containing no other New Testament writings as table 2 illustrates.3